deisbel/angular-jasmine-standalone-seed/README.md

 1. Jasmine standalone libraries files
 2. A simple Person class to be used as target of unit testing
 3. A simple angular Controller to be used in unit testing with angular ngMock
-4. Two files with unit test
+4. Two files with unit tests for Person and PasswordController
 5. The page SpecRunner.html ready to run all the test and view the results